rickard67/TextDiff/readme.md

 - **23 May 2020**\
   Replaced almost all code in demo 1.
 It should be much easier to understand now.\
   Fixed a few issues in demo 2.
+- **13 July 2023**\
+  Rewrote the component and made it easy to select the algorithm to use for comparison.\
+  Fixed several issues and updated the demos.